alainDuguine/OCP12-ClickAndCollect-AngularApp/README.md

 ## License

-ClickAndCollect-RestApi is available under the MIT license.
+ClickAndCollect-WebApp is available under the MIT license.
 See the LICENSE file for more info.